-None of us are avid kayakers, therefore lacked our own equipment, so we decided to rent the gear from an Outfitter.
+None of us are avid kayakers, therefore lack our own equipment, so we decided to rent the gear from an Outfitter.
 Specifically, from Desert Adventures.
 They offer rentals for a self-guided experience, as well as a 1-day guided tour should you prefer to have someone guide you along the way.
 Another perk: they handle all of the permit processing and transportation.
 The round trip shuttle is free, and meets you at the Hoover Dam Lodge – a little over 4 hours from Phoenix.

 Once everyone is accounted for and aboard the shuttle, the fun begins.
 First stop: Security clearance area at the base of the Hoover Dam.
 You’re given 15 minutes to unload your boats (2 kayaks and a canoe in our case), get your stuff off the truck and into your water crafts, and push away from the shore.
 15 minutes may sound like a lot of time, but it goes quickly.

-The water trail highlights
+The Black Canyon water trail highlights

 Sauna Cave – Mile 63